 Most people are not aware of the grave health and environmental risks associated with traditional open fire cooking, or cannot afford cleaner options.

-Together in 2016, WEA and WISE are partnering on the Women’s Clean Cookstoves Project to train 30 women entrepreneurs to build and scale clean, affordable cookstove businesses, train their families and communities to adopt clean cookstoves, and form networks to advocate for clean energy at the local and national levels.
-These 30 women will reach 13,000 people in Kaduna, Nigeria with the opportunity to purchase and appropriately use clean, affordable cookstoves.
+WEA and WISE are partnering on the Women’s Clean Cookstoves Project to directly equip 30 women entrepreneurs with the training, seed grants, and leadership networks to become profitable entrepreneurs and clean energy leaders in their communities.
+These 30 women will go on to scale clean cookstove sales and spawn complementary clean energy enterprises and advocacy to benefit tens of thousands more Nigerians.
 As a result, these families will have the chance to breathe healthier air, reduce deforestation, increase household savings, improve health and safety, and transform their sense of personal and community empowerment.
 Our team aims to achieve the following:

 - Clean cookstove businesses.
-30 women will participate in a three-part training, including leadership, entrepreneurship, and clean cookstove technology.
-Graduates will receive grants to start clean cookstove businesses in their communities.
-They will be equipped to market stoves with strategic messaging and train their communities on the benefits and operation of the new stoves, reaching 13,000 people within one year.
+30 women leaders will launch and scale cookstove enterprises in teams of 2 with the support of a two-part intensive training, seed grant funding and peer support.
+Trainings cover financial management strategies, profit generation, clean cookstove technologies, leadership and entrepreneurship.
+The women will be equipped to market stoves with strategic messaging and train their communities on the benefits and operation of the new clean stoves, reaching 13,000 people in Kaduna state within one year.

 - Leadership, advocacy, and intergenerational knowledge.
-In order for women and their families to adopt clean cookstoves, it is critical that they understand the life-threatening importance of replacing traditional cookstoves and see positive changes in their own communities.
+In order for women and their families to adopt clean cookstoves, it is critical that they understand the life-threatening importance of replacing traditional cookstoves.
 Through participation in community trainings, public demonstrations, networking events, and advocacy campaigns, women across generations will increase their capacity and confidence to be social, ecological, and economic leaders in their families and communities for adoption of clean, safe cookstoves.

 - Financing for cookstove purchasing.
-At a pricetag of approximately $15, even “affordable” clean cookstoves can be cost-prohibitive for low-income families in Nigeria.
-This project will use savings and lending programs to ease the financial burden for families making the cookstove transition.
+At an average price tag of approximately $15 per clean cookstove, even “affordable” clean cookstoves can be cost-prohibitive for low-income families in Nigeria.
 With lower firewood costs, these new stoves are expected to pay for themselves within 2-3 months of daily use.

 Support This Work